 Enforced Barriers Project

-The Enforced Barriers Project names this design so it can be dismantled.
-By exposing how restriction is built into policy, the project shifts the question from “who qualifies” to “why the system was built this way at all.”
-Naming the structure is the first step toward replacing it.
+The Enforced Barriers Project identifies the structural barriers embedded within disability policy so they can be dismantled.
+By showing how restriction is built into the design of these systems, the project shifts the focus away from who qualifies for support towards why these structures exist in the first place.
+Naming the structure is the first step toward changing it.

 The Four Enforced Barriers